 However, our food wasn’t always like this.
 The quality of affordable food has decreased significantly over the past few decades.
 In the same vein, the rates of obesity, diabetes, and heart disease are all increasing.

-The increase of these diseases may be largely due to the consumption of harmful food and food lacking important nutrients.
-But, of course, not everyone has diabetes and heart disease even if they do eat bad food.
-That's where the magic of nutritional genomics comes in.
+The increase in these diseases may be largely due to the consumption of harmful food and food lacking important nutrients.
+But, of course, not everyone has diabetes and heart disease, even if they do eat bad food.
+That’s where the magic of nutritional genomics comes in.

 But more than that, what are nutritional genomic diets, and how do they compare to ordinary diets?